• Skip to main content

 We visited two of these sites, both in close proximity to each other, just outside of Evora in the Alentejo region of eastern Portugal.

 Alentejo region is well known for grape growing, winemaking, and cork.
-In addition to the sites, which were our destination, we are fascinated by the surrounding cork tree forest.
+In addition to the sites, which were our destination, we found ourselves fascinated by the surrounding cork tree forest.

-Three main stops while looking for the megalithic sites in Portugal
+Our three main stops while exploring the megalithic sites in Portugal

 Almendres Cromlech (a megalithic site in Portugal)